 Everyone was really friendly to me – I love the World Cup for bringing people together and making such a great atmosphere.
 During half time I ran to get the train home and watched the second half of the match in a bar near my hotel.
 I met an absolutely lovely woman called Ayaka who chatted to me for a while after the game.
 It was such a special day – Shimokita really felt like a place for me and soaking up the Japanese football culture was a great way to spend an evening.

 The next day I was flying home but had a morning in Odaiba.
 It was a rainy, horrible day which actually was OK as I was mainly there for the Hello Kitty cafe!
 I couldn’t go all the way to Tokyo and not visit a cafe dedicated to my favourite Sanrio character.
 Fun fact, I absolutely loved Sanrio when I was a teenager and was even part of the online forum..nerd!
 The cafe is totally what you would expect but I loved it!

 Well, that was Tokyo!
 I wholeheartedly loved the whole trip.
 So many different experiences and things to see.
 I didn’t realise I would love solo-travelling half as much as I did!
 I think this trip definitely boosted my work confidence and also taught me life really is what you make it.
-I was pretty nervous about this trip both on the work side and it being so far for my first ever solo trip.
+I was pretty nervous about this trip both on the work side and personally as it was such a long way away for my first ever solo trip.
 In the end, it turned out to be one of the best experiences I’ve ever had.
 Thank you Japan!